awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

         \StateManagerAssociationsBox\MOFs_folder\MyMof.mof
         ```

    1. **Service Path**: \(Optional\) A service path is either an Amazon S3 bucket prefix where you want to write reports and status information\.
 Or, a service path is a path for Parameter Store parameter\-based tags\.
 When resolving parameter\-based tags, the system uses \{ssm:%servicePath%/*parameter\_name*\} to inject the servicePath value into the parameter name\.
 For example, if your service path is "WebServers/Production" then the systems resolves the parameter as: WebServers/Production/*parameter\_name*\.
-This is useful for when you are running multiple environments in the same account\.
+This is useful for when you're running multiple environments in the same account\.

    1. **Report Bucket Name**: \(Optional\) Enter the name of an Amazon S3 bucket where you want to write compliance data\.
 Reports are saved in this bucket in JSON format\.
 **Note**
 You can prefix the bucket name with a Region where the bucket is located\.
 Here's an example: us\-west\-2:MyMOFBucket\.
-If you are using a proxy for Amazon S3 endpoints in a specific Region that doesn't include us\-east\-1, prefix the bucket name with a Region\.
+If you're using a proxy for Amazon S3 endpoints in a specific Region that doesn't include us\-east\-1, prefix the bucket name with a Region\.
 If the bucket name isn't prefixed, it automatically discovers the bucket Region by using the us\-east\-1 endpoint\.

    1. **Mof Operation Mode**: Choose State Manager behavior when running the **`AWS-ApplyDSCMofs`** association:
       + **Apply**: Correct instance configurations that aren't compliant\.